 - Member, Doha GOALS Advisory Board

 Fraccari was previously Professor of Organic Chemistry, Technical Industrial Institute.

 Riccardo Fraccari was elected first-ever president of the World Baseball Softball Confederation – the world governing body for baseball and softball, as recognised by the International Olympic Committee, on 10 May 2014.
 He has led WBSC’s proposal for baseball and softball’s inclusion on the 2020 Olympic Games Programme, one of the chief components of his election manifesto.

-Serving the Italian Baseball Softball Federation since 1985, as the National Federation president from 2001—and having participated in 7 Olympic Games as a baseball official—Fraccari was voted into office as president of the International Baseball Federation in December 2009.
+Served the Italian Baseball Softball Federation from 1985 to 2016, as the National Federation president from 2001-2016—and having participated in 7 Olympic Games as a baseball official—Fraccari was voted into office as president of the International Baseball Federation in December 2009.

 As IBAF President, Fraccari immediately set out to hold merger discussions with the International Softball Federation (ISF) and oversaw negotiations to consolidate international baseball and softball to establish the World Baseball Softball Confederation (WBSC) in December 2012.

 Fraccari has focused IBAF’s efforts on strengthening collaborations with the preeminent professional baseball leagues, introducing new legislation before the 2011 IBAF Congress to add a new membership category for these prestigious entities to fall under the umbrella of the IBAF.

 He led IBAF’s negotiations for a multi-year, multi-million dollar agreement with USA’s Major League Baseball for the sanctioning of the World Baseball Classic and the inclusion of a qualification system that incorporates 12 additional National Teams, extending the WBC platform to 28 of WBSC’s Member Federations.